 PROFESSIONAL: Your career snapshot.
-Most commonly it would include your website, university bio, your blog, your publications and/or online memberships to academic organizations.
+Most commonly it would include your website, your blog, your LinkedIn profile and more.

 PERSONAL: Your personal sphere includes everything from your banking, to your government dealings, to your shopping and photo sharing and online audio streaming and more.